pchicociv/inventory-example/README.md

     - The OWIN web server is instantiated
     - A POST request is sent to the server with the item (so it exists later)
     - A DELETE request is sent to take the item out by label
-    - A connection to RabbitMQ message broker with a subscription to the ItemTaken event is stablished
+    - A connection to RabbitMQ message broker with a subscription to the ItemTaken event is established
     - A notification should be received of type ItemTaken containing information about the item deleted.
 Label should match the label of the item taken out previously

 - ### Requirement 4: